-We have audited Coquille School District No. 8's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the District's major federal programs for the year ended June 30, 2016.
-Coguille School District No. 8's major federal programs are identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.
+We have audited Coquille School District No. 8 (the District) with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the District's major federal programs for the year ended June 30, 2017.
+Coquille School District No. 8's major federal programs are identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.